 As I mentioned in tip #1, you can chain up to three copies of the same room to create a bigger, better workspace for your dwellers.
 To make that room even more efficient, you can select the room and tap the upgrade arrow in the upper right corner: For a CAPS fee, you can add both production and storage.

-This means that you make more of that room's output with every work cycle, and you can store more of it, too.
-(The energy, food, and water bars all have a hashmark that indicates how much production you need to sustain the vault; anything in excess of that line is storage.
-Increase your storage, and it's less likely you'll run out of food, water, or power!)
+This means that you make more of that room's output with every work cycle, and you can store more of it, too (The energy, food, and water bars all have a hashmark that indicates how much production you need to sustain the vault; anything in excess of that line is storage.
+Increase your storage, and it's less likely you'll run out of food, water, or power!).

 I highly recommend building (and upgrading) single, three-room instances of your necessities over building a single-room power station here and there every time you start running low—not only will it save you CAPS and give you a place to group your dwellers, but it also makes it easy to collect your resources if all those rooms are built in the same basic region.
+Plus, you can add themes to three-room instances!

 4. Don't expand until you upgrade (no early baby-making!)